-Putting 'people, health and human rights at the centre is paramountxix.
-Dame Carol Black's Review and the Drugs Strategy commits to 'making sure that a full range of harm reduction interventions are available'.
+Putting 'people, health and human rights at the centre is paramount.
+Dame Carol Black's Review and the Drugs Strategy commit to 'making sure that a full range of harm reduction interventions are available.'

-"I just wanted to say that the feedback from many of the officers [on the 'Drugs - Think Differently' Drink Drug Hub harm reduction focussed awareness session] was that this was one of the best pieces of training they have ever received" - North Yorkshire Probation Service.
+"I just wanted to say that the feedback from many of the officers on the 'Drugs - Think Differently' Drink Drug Hub harm reduction focussed awareness session was that this was one of the best pieces of training they have ever received."

+North Yorkshire Probation Service

-"Very thought provoking and great for reflection and thinking about our 'lens where we start from"
+"Very thought provoking and great for reflection and thinking about our lens where we start from"

-"This was possibly the most useful info session I have attended in a long time" - both: North Yorkshire Council Lunch and Learn.
+"This was possibly the most useful info session I have attended in a long time."

+both, North Yorkshire Council Lunch and Learn.

 - Consideration is given to developing the carriage and administration of Naloxone by police staff to support a reduction in drug-related deaths.
-Police Scotland, Cleveland, Durham and over 25 Police forces across the UK have all evidenced significant impact. - Plans to expand provision of Naloxone are prioritised by key partner organisations who routinely have contact with people who experience drug misuse (such as mental health services, Fire and Rescue Service, Ambulance Service, Police etc). - Action is taken to maintain and improve the provision of needle and syringe programmes across North Yorkshire, including within Pharmacies, focusing on the recommendations highlighted in the inhouse report. - Relatively low level of people in treatment taking up Hepatitis B and C tests and vaccinations should be explored.
+Police Scotland, Cleveland, Durham and other police forces across the UK have all evidenced significant impact. - Plans to expand provision of Naloxone are prioritised by key partner organisations who routinely have contact with people who experience drug misuse (such as mental health services, Fire and Rescue Service, Yorkshire Ambulance Service, NY Police etc). - Action is taken to maintain and improve the provision of needle and syringe programmes across North Yorkshire, including within pharmacies, focusing on the recommendations highlighted in the in-house report. - Relatively low level of people in treatment taking up Hepatitis B and C tests and vaccinations should be explored.

-- Expand Naloxone carriage and administration with people who use opiates and by key partner organisations - Expand and strengthen needle and syringe provision - Implement drug analysis pilot with MANDRAKE - Explore non-fatal overdose pathway (with Yorkshire Ambulance Trust) - Increase uptake of Hepatitis C testing and Hepatitis B vaccinations - Review and embed learning from drug and alcohol related deaths confidential review process - Develop and evaluate Drink Drug Hub - Surveillance of emerging drug trends and threats and delivery of evidence-based action
+- Expand Naloxone carriage and administration with people who use opiates and by key partner organisations - Expand and strengthen needle and syringe provision - Drug analysis project with a local university - Explore non-fatal overdose pathway (with Yorkshire Ambulance Trust)

+- Increase uptake of Hepatitis C testing and Hepatitis B vaccinations - Review and embed learning from the drug and alcohol related deaths confidential review process - Develop and evaluate the Drink Drug Hub - Surveillance of emerging drug trends and threats, and delivery of evidence-based action